 \section{Comparison to Monte Carlo simulations}

 We have performed MC simulations of the two- and three-dimensional Ising model at $T=T_c$, for square (cubic) lattices with periodic boundary conditions of linear size $L=128,256,512$ ($16,32,64,128$).
-We limited ourselves to these system sizes to keep the volume of raw data, particularly for the constrained correlation function, manageable.
-Extending the simulations to $L=1024$ in two dimensions or $L=256$ in three dimensions would increase the computational and storage burden substantially, yet yield only marginal improvements in accuracy for correction to scaling.
+We limited ourselves to these system sizes to keep the volume of raw data manageable, particularly for the constrained correlation function.
+Extending the simulations to $L=1024$ in two dimensions or $L=256$ in three dimensions would substantially increase the computational and storage burden, despite yielding only marginal improvements in accuracy for corrections to scaling.